php-fig/fig-standards/proposed/http-factory/http-factory-meta.md

 #### 4.2.1 Diactoros

-Zend Diactoros is currently the most popular HTTP Messages implementation for server usage.
+[Diactoros][zend-diactoros] is currently the most popular HTTP Messages implementation for server usage.

 - [`Request`][diactoros-request] No required parameters, method and URI default to `null`.